techidaily/site-win11-tips/source/_posts/achieve-data-security-activating-controlled-folder-access.md

  If you have Windows 11 Pro or Enterprise edition, you can enable controlled folder access with Group Policy Editor.
 Group Policy Editor also includes some extra configuration settings for controlled folder access, which is a bonus.
 This is how to turn on controlled folder access via GPE.

  If you're on Windows Home, the Group Policy Editor won't appear by default.
-Check out[how to access the Group Policy Editor in Windows Home](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) to get around this.
+Check out [how to access the Group Policy Editor in Windows Home](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) to get around this.

 1. Bring up the search tool in Windows and enter**gpedit.msc** there.
-2. Select**gpedit.msc** to[bring up the Group Policy Editor](https://www.makeuseof.com/windows-11-open-local-group-policy-editor/) .
+2. Select**gpedit.msc** to [bring up the Group Policy Editor](https://www.makeuseof.com/windows-11-open-local-group-policy-editor/) .
 3. Click**Computer Configuration** \>**Administrative Templates** inside Group Policy Editor’s left pane.
 ![Administrative Templates in Group Policy Editor](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/computer-configuration-in-group-policy-editor.jpg)
 4. Double-click**Windows Components** to expand it.